 Categories for credit repair merchant accounts

-Typically, merchants that sell products and services related to the credit repair industry fall into one of these codes:
+Merchants that sell products and services in the credit repair industry are classified as follows:

 7299: Consumer Credit Counseling Services; Credit Repair Services such as, Credit Counseling